 The best app depends on your specific situation.
 Here are our recommendations by use case:

 Best for roommates: SplitterUp.
 Ongoing shared expenses like rent, groceries, and utilities benefit from unlimited expense tracking, smart settlements, and receipt scanning for grocery runs.
-The one-time price makes it economical for long-term use.
+The low one-time price makes it the obvious choice for long-term use.
 Read our complete roommate expense guide for strategies.

 Best for group trips: SplitterUp.
 Multi-currency support, receipt scanning for restaurant bills, and smart settlements make it ideal for travel.
 No daily limits mean you can log every expense in real time without hitting a wall.